PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 ### Cyclic Plugin Loading

 Cyclic loading describes the phenomena when a plugin loading causes a loop which eventually will cycle back to the original plugin.
 Unlike Spigot plugins, Paper plugins will not attempt to resolve cyclic loading issues.
-This can look something like this:

 ![](./assets/cyclic-loading.png)